martinrybak/after_init/README.md

   }
 }
 ```
 This is just a simplistic example.
-You would normally do something more useful in `didInitState()`, such as access setup data that comes from an `InheritedWidget`.
+You would normally do something more useful in `didInitState()`, such as access setup data or subscribe to a `Stream` that comes from an `InheritedWidget`.

 ## Method Order
 This library invokes `State` methods in the following order: